-Such a set S is called a barrier of G. A barrier can be used as a certificate, proving that a given maximum matching M is indeed maximum.
+then we know that M is maximum.
+A set $S \subseteq V(G)$ is called a barrier if there exists a matching M such that Equation 2 is satisfied.
+A barrier can be used as a certificate, proving that a given maximum matching M is indeed maximum.

-Exercise 2.4.4 What is a barrier for the 4-vertex graph consisting of a path of length 2 (with three vertices) and an isolated vertex?
+Exercise 1.4.4 What is a barrier for the 4-vertex graph consisting of a path of length 2 (with three vertices) and an isolated vertex?

-Exercise 2.4.5 Prove that every bipartite graph has a barrier.
+Exercise 1.4.5 Find a barrier for the graph in Figure 5.
+Prove that every bipartite graph has a barrier.